richardlin047/modin-spreadsheet/README.rst

 Manually testing server-side changes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If the code you need to change is in modin-spreadsheet's python code, then restart the kernel of the notebook you're in and rerun any modin-spreadsheet cells to see your changes take effect.
+If the code you need to change is in Modin-spreadsheet's python code, then restart the kernel of the notebook you're in and rerun any Modin-spreadsheet cells to see your changes take effect.

 Manually testing client-side changes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If the code you need to change is in modin-spreadsheet's javascript or css code, repeat step 3 to rebuild modin-spreadsheet's npm package, then refresh the browser tab where you're viewing your notebook to see your changes take effect.
+If the code you need to change is in Modin-spreadsheet's javascript or css code, repeat step 3 to rebuild Modin-spreadsheet's npm package, then refresh the browser tab where you're viewing your notebook to see your changes take effect.

 Running automated tests